digital-asset/daml/docs/source/concepts/glossary.rst

 The participant node is a server that provides users a consistent programmatic access to a ledger through the `Ledger API <#ledger-api>`__.
 The participant nodes handles transaction signing and validation, such that users don't have to deal with cryptographic primitives but can trust the participant node that the data they are observing has been properly verified to be correct.

-..
-Language for the domain was taken, and edited, from the Canton key terms page Domain
+Domain
 ======